 There’s no shortage of factors that can enhance a mobile webpage; the same is true of factors that can ruin them.
 Enhancements include responsive design, clean navigation, and clickable calls to action.

 Negative factors include viewport distortion, slow loading times, and image misalignment.
-As you might imagine, the attention span of mobile users is exceedingly short, and there’s little that can be done to retrieve it once it has passed.
+As you might imagine, mobile users’ attention spans are exceedingly short, and little can be done to retrieve it once it has passed.

 Consider if the mobile user’s needs are met when clicking on your search result from their smartphone.